TrolledWoods/conso/README.md

         });
 });
 ```

-As opposed to `args`, the closure here takes an extra argument called `control_flow`, that
-lets you tell conso when the loop should be finished using `quit`.
-This also allows data to be
-passed to the caller.
-Other than that, it works exactly the same.

 ### Behind the scenes
 The way the help auto-generation works is a bit cheeky; and a hint can be found in the signature